Share via

 Warning

-If your service account was a system account such as Network Service, you cannot directly migrate the service account, because a system account with the same name exists in the new environment.
-You'll have to perform a two-stage process change.
+If your service account was a system account (such as Network Service), you can't migrate it directly because a system account with the same name exists in the new environment.
+You need to follow a two-stage process.
 See the example in Identities Command.

-2. To migrate all accounts that have the same name in the new environment, type the following command:
+2. To migrate all accounts with the same name in the new environment, run:

 TFSConfig Identities /change /fromdomain:OldDomainName /todomain:NewDomainName

-3. if you're new domain contains one or more identities where the name changes between environments, you'll need to manually update the SIDs for each of those identities.
-For example, if Christie Church's user account was Fabrikam\CChurch in the previous environment, but is NewFabrikam\ChristieC in the new environment, you would have to manually update her SID.
-For every account that has this requirement, type the following command:
+3. If your new domain contains identities with different names between environments, manually update the SIDs for each.
+For example, if Christie Church's account was Fabrikam\CChurch in the old environment and is NewFabrikam\ChristieC in the new one, update their SID as follows:

 TFSConfig Identities /change /fromdomain:OldDomainName /todomain:NewDomainName /account:OldAccountName /toaccount:NewAccountName